Broda Shaggi: Career

 At a young age, he took an interest in acting as influenced by his late father who was a drama teacher.
 He began performing in comedy acts while in the university.
 He is notable for his satirical plays which he shared on Instagram.
 He however broke through with his parody drama Jesu in Mushin.
 He developed several characters before settling on the name Broda Shaggi.
 He is noted in the business for his comedy and unique character.
 He has won various awards, including The Future Awards Africa Nigeria Prize for Comedy and the City People Music Award for Comedy Act of the Year.

 Broda Shaggi first gained popularity on social media platforms like Instagram, where he posted short comedy skits.
 His online fame led to opportunities in Nollywood, Nigeria's film industry, where he has featured in several movies and TV shows.
 He has also released music, including the hit song "Oya Hit Me," which features a fusion of Afrobeat and Fuji music.

+Personal life

+Following a five-month absence from public platforms, Broda Shaggi returned online to address rumors concerning an alleged shooting incident involving him.
+In a public statement addressing his prolonged hiatus, he reassured supporters about his well-being and stated that he would be returning stronger.